apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 What's happening in this code?

-* We called `apos.define` to define a [moog type](../../other/glossary.md#moog-type) for our "widget manager."
+* You called `apos.define` to define a [moog type](../../other/glossary.md#moog-type) for your "widget manager."
 A widget manager is an object that is responsible for directing everything related to widgets of that type in the browser.
-Think of it as the browser's half of our module.
+Think of it as the browser's half of your module.
-* The first argument to `apos.define` is the name of our new type, which is the same as the name of our module.
+* The first argument to `apos.define` is the name of your new type, which is the same as the name of your module.
 The second argument is an object that defines the type.
-Just like our `index.js` file on the server, it contains a `construct` function.
+Just like your `index.js` file on the server, it contains a `construct` function.
 That's because Apostrophe uses [moog](../../other/glossary.md#moog-type) to manage object-oriented programming in both places.
 The only difference is that on the server, Apostrophe figures out what type is being defined automatically based on the module's name.
-Here in browser-land, it's up to us to call `apos.define`.
+Here in browser-land, it's up to you to call `apos.define`.
-* The `extend` property indicates that we want to extend \("subclass" or "inherit from"\) the `apostrophe-widgets` type, which provides most of the plumbing for managing our widget.
-All we need to do is supply a `play` method.
+* The `extend` property indicates that you want to extend \("subclass" or "inherit from"\) the `apostrophe-widgets` type, which provides most of the plumbing for managing your widget.
+All you need to do is supply a `play` method.
-* Inside `construct`, we attach a `play` method to the widget manager.
-Our `play` method accepts `$widget` \(a jQuery object referring to the widget's `div` element\), `data` \(an object containing the properties of our widget, like `title`\), and `options` \(an object containing options that were passed to the widget when `apos.area` or `apos.singleton` was called\).
+* Inside `construct`, you attach a `play` method to the widget manager.
+Your `play` method accepts `$widget` \(a jQuery object referring to the widget's `div` element\), `data` \(an object containing the properties of your widget, like `title`\), and `options` \(an object containing options that were passed to the widget when `apos.area` or `apos.singleton` was called\).
-* Apostrophe automatically calls the `play` method for us at appropriate times.
+* Apostrophe automatically calls the `play` method at appropriate times.
-* Our play function takes advantage of jQuery's [find method](https://api.jquery.com/find/) to locate the title and the drawer _inside the scope of this one widget._
+* The play function takes advantage of jQuery's [find method](https://api.jquery.com/find/) to locate the title and the drawer _inside the scope of this one widget._

 _"Can't I just write some jQuery in a `$(function() { ... })` block and skip all this?"_ If you do, you forfeit the ability for your player to work for widgets that were just added to the page by the user, without refreshing the page.
 Requiring users to refresh the page is very 2005.
-We might even tease you about it.
+You might even tease you about it.

 Writing widget players that scope all of their jQuery selectors with `$widget.find()` helps you avoid the temptation to write code that will install the same handler twice, fail entirely for newly-added widgets, or become a problem later when you want to publish your module in npm.